Treat People Well and Do Excellent Dentistry

-Student at Spear Eduction.
-Spear Education, based in Scottsdale, Arizona, teaches complex treatment planning and comprehensive care for patients with challenging dental conditions.
+Trained at Spear Education.
+Based in Scottsdale, Arizona, Spear Education teaches complex treatment planning and comprehensive care for patients with challenging dental conditions.

-Graduate of the Hands On Training Institute mini-residency which taught implant surgery, bone Grafting and implant prosthodontics.
+Graduate of the Hands On Training Institute Implant mini-residency

-Trained at the Perio Institute which taught surgical crown lengthening and gingival grafting
+Trained at the Perio Institute (surgical crown lengthening, gingival grafting)

-Trained at the Ideas Institute which taught bone grafting, gum grafting, sinus surgery, implant surgery and prosthodontics.
+Trained at the Ideas Institute (bone grafting, gum grafting, sinus surgery, implant surgery and implant prosthodontics).

 Completed the Lumineers Treatment Planning and Placement program.

-Completed a Nobel Biocare mini-residency in Implant Surgery and Prosthodontics.
+Completed Nobel Biocare mini-residency in Implant Surgery and Prosthodontics.

 Completed training in implant prosthodontics and treatment planning with Straumann implants.